Skip to main content

 Conditions treated by Effexor and Lexapro

 Effexor and Lexapro are both indicated in the treatment of major depressive disorder and generalized anxiety disorder.
 Effexor also carries indications for both social phobia and panic disorder.
 There are some off-label uses of both drugs as well.
-Off-label use is when a drug is prescribed for an indication not approved by the Food and Drug Administration (FDA).
-Effexor has been used without approval in obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and hot flashes related to menopause.
+Off-label use is the utilization of a drug for an indication not approved by the Food and Drug Administration (FDA).
+Effexor has been used without FDA approval for obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and hot flashes related to menopause.
 Lexapro is sometimes used off-label for conditions such as OCD, bulimia nervosa, and binge eating.

 The following chart provides a list of conditions treated by Effexor and Lexapro.
 It may not include all potential uses, and you should always consult with your healthcare professional to see if one of these drugs is right for you.